Happy New Year and thank you Longview!

-We brightened the longest night and celebrated the return of longer days and met great people.
+We brightened the longest night and celebrated the return of longer days and we met great people.
 Here are some highlights.

 Under clear skies and a nearly full moon, we estimate that 400 - 500 people walked from the Sun to Pluto.
 What a great bunch of happy people - many walkers were dressed up with lanterns and lights.

 Our route followed the Solar System Walk given to the City of Longview by the Friends of Galileo Astronomy Club in 2001.
 The walk is a series of granite markers showing the relative distances between the Sun and the planets.
 The markers follow the path on the west side of Lake Sacajawea, over 1.64 miles.